Agent Skills

 Read bundled files on demand

 Section titled “Read bundled files on demand”Skills can ship arbitrary supporting files.
-Agents read them only when actually needed — keeps the activation cost low even for large bundles:
+Agents read them only when actually needed, keeping the activation cost low even for large bundles:

 Forget